pfcooley/asoug-test/docs/source/index.rst

 Welcome to the ATLAS Satellite Operator User Guide!
 ===================================

-This document walks you through integrating to the Freedom Software Platform...
+This document walks you through integrating to the Freedom Software Platform.

 Check out the :doc:`Phases of Integration` section for further information.